Winter 2020-21 COVID 19 Precautions

 - The number of guests inside Arapahoe Sports and the Rental shop at any given time will be limited.

 Food is available to eat indoors or outdoors at the base area and mid-mountain.
-Per state and county restaurant guidelines as of December 18, only one household may sit at each table.
 Indoor dining is limited to paying customers and 30 minutes per party.
 All guests must sign in and verify they have no symptoms via questionnaire.
 Guests must also leave a phone number or e-mail address for public health contact tracing purposes.

 - You cannot eat your brown-bag lunch indoors.
-Please eat in your car.
+Please eat in your car or outside.

 PARKING + THE BEACH